 Twin Cities transit ridership is measured by the annual number of boardings recorded by all Twin Cities transit providers including Met Council, University of Minnesota and the four suburban transit systems.
 Public transit experienced a dramatic drop in ridership in 2020 and 2021 due to changes in service and travel patterns caused by the COVID-19 pandemic.
 Prior to the pandemic, ridership was declining on fixed routes.
 However, rail and bus rapid transit ridership grew in 2019 and transit providers continue to adjust services to match changing demands.

 Greater Minnesota's 40 public transit systems are operated by local governments, joint powers organizations, non-profits and tribal governments.
 Five of these are tribal systems, 7 are small urban (5307) systems and 28 are rural area (5311) systems.
 The number of passenger boardings (rides) is recorded daily by all transit systems.
 MnDOT supports these systems through planning, research, technical assistance and management of state and federal transit funding programs.
 Consistent with the Greater Minnesota Transit Investment Plan, MnDOT's first priority is continuation of financial assistance to systems meeting performance standards, then expanding transit service into new areas and finally to expand the frequency, coverage and daily duration of service currently provided.
-Greater Minnesota transit ridership decreases from the COVID-pandemic remained in 2021 with 6.2 million boardings compared to 11.5 million boardings in 2019.
+Transit ridership in Greater Minnesota decreased greatly in 2020 to 6.3 million boardings due to changes in service levels and rider restrictions caused by the pandemic.